 MetadataShow full item record

-The right brain hemisphere, connected to the left eye, co-ordinates fight and flight behaviours in a wide variety of vertebrate species.
-We investigated whether left eye vision predominates in dairy cows’ interactions with other cows and humans, and whether dominance status affected the extent of visual lateralisation.
-Although there was no overall lateralisation of eye use to view other cows during interactions, cows that were submissive in an interaction were more likely to use their left eye to view a dominant animal.
+The right brain hemisphere, connected to the left eye, coordinates fight and flight behaviors in a wide variety of vertebrate species.
+We investigated whether left eye vision predominates in dairy cows' interactions with other cows and humans, and whether dominance status affects the extent of visual lateralization.
+Although we found no overall lateralization of eye use to view other cows during interactions, cows that were submissive in an interaction were more likely to use their left eye to view a dominant animal.
 Both subordinate and older cows were more likely to use their left eye to view other cattle during interactions.
-Cattle that predominantly used their left eye during aggressive interactions were more likely to use their left eye to view a person in unfamiliar clothing in the middle of a track by passing them on the right side.
-However, a person in familiar clothing was viewed predominately with the cows’ right eye when they passed mainly on the left side.
-Cows predominantly using their left eyes in cow to cow interactions showed more overt responses to restraint in a crush compared to cows who predominantly used their right eyes during interactions (crush scores: left eye users 7.9, right eye users 6.4, SED = 0.72, P = 0.01).
-Thus interactions between 2 cows and between cows and people were visually lateralised, with losing and subordinate cows being more likely to use their left eye to view winning and dominant cattle and unfamiliar humans.
+Cows that predominantly used their left eye during aggressive interactions were more likely to use their left eye to view a person in unfamiliar clothing in the middle of a track by passing them on the right side.
+However, a person in familiar clothing was viewed predominantly with the right eye when they passed mainly on the left side.
+Cows predominantly using their left eyes in cow-to-cow interactions showed more overt responses to restraint in a crush compared with cows who predominantly used their right eyes during interactions (crush scores: left eye users 7.9, right eye users 6.4, standard error of the difference=0.72).
+Thus, interactions between 2 cows and between cows and people were visually lateralized, with losing and subordinate cows being more likely to use their left eyes to view winning and dominant cattle and unfamiliar humans.

 CAH Dronten, Mr. D. Westrik and Mr. J. van Diepen for support of HO and the University Federation for Animal Welfare, Stephen Hale Bursary and Corpus Christi College, University of Cambridge, for support for KLS.